- 1951 to 1956: Babies' Convalescent Home

 In 1984, the Ontario government increased its commitment through the Child and Family Services Act and a document called "Challenges and Opportunities", which was a seven-year plan to establish a community-based service system and to strengthen supports for families.
 The people who were living in the original facility were gradually moved out into supported homes in the community, and the original building in Plainfield, Ontario was used for Day Options.
 That year, the organization changed its name to Plainfield Community Homes.

-In April 2011, the organization incorporated under the name Community Living Belleville and Area.
+In April 2011, Community Living Belleville and Area was incorporated.